-In an age and era like this, it is very important to know and how to deal with sexist remarks.
+In an age and era like today, it is very important to know and how to deal with sexism at work.
 It definitely isn’t the best thing to experience in the world and can often get painful and tiring.
 The sad part is that women have to be so careful all the time, even when raising their voice is a concern.
 No matter what the situation is, there are some tips and ideas that are tried and tested and promise to change the scenario at your work place.
 So without further delay, keep reading.

 The first thing you should do is ignore them.
 Ignore the people who are pissing you off.
 A lot of people think being sexist is funny or amusing.
 But you obviously don’t feel like that.
 So don’t bother to entertain things like this.
 Keep things to yourself and don’t let these people get on to your nerves.
 Know that they aren’t worth your time and talking to them isn’t going to help you feel better in any way.
 Plus remember that people at your work place will say things just to get you all agitated and worked up.
 Don’t give them that satisfaction at all.